LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 GLP-1 S GLP-1 Receptor Binding and Signaling

 GLP-1 S is a GLP-1 receptor agonist featuring an Aib8 substitution and a C18 fatty diacid chain linked via a mini-PEG spacer at Lys26.
 It activates the GLP-1 receptor (GLP-1R), a class B G protein-coupled receptor, triggering Gαs-mediated cAMP accumulation.
 The structural modifications confer resistance to DPP-4 enzymatic degradation and enable strong albumin binding, resulting in an extended pharmacokinetic half-life.
-Research compound — not for human use.
+For laboratory research use only.

 Knudsen LB, Lau J. “The Discovery and Development of Liraglutide and GLP-1 S.” Front Endocrinol.
 2019.
 PubMed